guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 DTR is an on-site, on-premises registry for centralized storage for all the containers images.
 It can also include secure image scanning and continuous monitoring of the images in the registry.

 Leases are used within Container D to manage how the image used within the Docker daemon.

+Docker stores all its data by default on this location: `/var/lib/docker`
 ###### <span style="color:#98971a">Container</span>

 A Docker container is a runnable instance of an image, it encapsulates everything an application needs to run.
 It can be created, stopped, started or deleted using the Docker API or the Docker CLI.